Education and Schools in Bahrain

 Most schools are located in Riffa, and nearly all of them are co-educational.

-As is the case globally, tuition fees at international schools in Bahrain can be very high, at up to BHD 8000 annually.
+As is the case globally, tuition fees at international schools in Bahrain can be very high, at up to 8,000 BHD annually.
 It is therefore wise for expats to factor this expense into their employment contract when negotiating with the employer.
-If an employer if reluctant to grant an education allowance into the package then it is important that the expats salary is high enough to adequately cover the costs of schooling.
+If an employer is reluctant to include an education allowance in the package, it is important that the expat's salary is high enough to adequately cover the costs of schooling.

-For expat families who find this unacceptable, the only other option is to home-school your child.
+For expat families who find this unacceptable, the only other option is to home-school children.